tom24d/eventing-dockerhub/README.md

 If you are interested in contributing, see [CONTRIBUTING.md](./CONTRIBUTING.md) and [DEVELOPMENT.md](./DEVELOPMENT.md).

-This project is inspired by [the idea of JBoss community](https://docs.jboss.org/display/GSOC/Google+Summer+of+Code+2020+ideas#GoogleSummerofCode2020ideas-Knative-Eventsourcesforcontainerregistries,pipelinesandbuilds).
+This project is inspired [JBoss community](https://docs.jboss.org/display/GSOC/Google+Summer+of+Code+2020+ideas#GoogleSummerofCode2020ideas-Knative-Eventsourcesforcontainerregistries,pipelinesandbuilds).

 ## Before you begin